radityamuhammadf/Adjustable-Polygon-On-Video-Stream/README.md

-# Adjustable Polygon On Video Stream - OpenCV with Python
+# Adjustable Polygon On Video Stream - OpenCV (Python) with Flask

 ## How to start
 * Clone This Repository